-I’d forego other needs like eating and socializing, just to get more game time in.
+I’d forego other needs like socializing and eating, just to get more game time in.
 I’d continue to game even when I wasn’t having fun, impulsively jumping from one round of HoTS (and many other games) to the next, constantly chasing that high of winning.

 I eventually found myself in that pit of despair, with my injury and layoff, still using video games as an unwanted crutch, stuck at home gaming every day.

 I finally decided that enough was enough, so I pulled the trigger and quit cold turkey.
-I uninstalled my then poison-of-choice HoTS, uninstalled Steam, put away my consoles and games, and set out to escape this addiction.
+I uninstalled my Nintendo account and poison-of-choice HoTS, uninstalled Steam, put away my consoles and games, and set out to escape this addiction.

 It’s Been One Year